 - Culture, Language and Memory: Focuses on the study of language and memory as the primary means of reproducing and understanding our customs and ourselves.
 Students examine such topics as historic preservation, local history and new media.

 - Global Ethics and Human Security: Focuses on the challenges of building a common human community and addressing a range of worldwide human security issues, including corporate responsibility, democracy and peace building.
 Students investigate such topics as civil-military relations, community policing, and peace studies and conflict resolution.

 - Community, Self and Social Transformation: Focuses on how we can serve ourselves while connecting meaningfully to the larger world.
 Students study such topics as culture and values, educational reform and social policy.

-To earn the Ph.D. in humanities, students take a minimum of 13 courses (39 credits).
-Depending on each student’s background, additional preparation in the broader humanities or work in specific subject fields may be required.
+To earn the Ph.D. in humanities, students take a minimum of 14 courses (42 credits), exclusive of the research and writing credits accrued through payment of the doctoral fee, which ensures access to faculty and library privileges through continuous enrollment in HUM681-HUM698 Dissertation Research and Writing for three credits each fall and spring until the dissertation is successfully defended.
+Depending on each student's background, additional preparation in the broader humanities or work in specific subject fields may be required.

 - HUM510: A History of Technology

 - HUM600: Humanities Problems and Perspectives

 - HUM605: Philosphical Perspectives on the Digital Age